Habroscelimorpha dorsalis

-Habroscelimorpha dorsalis, commonly known as the eastern beach tiger beetle, is a species of flashy tiger beetle in the family Cicindelidae.
+Habroscelimorpha dorsalis, commonly known as the eastern beach tiger beetle, is a species of flashy tiger beetle (Cicindelini tribe) in the family Cicindelidae.
 It is found in Central America and North America.

 Description

 The body length is 13 to 15 mm.
 The head and thorax are bronze-green, the legs are long and slender, and the elytra are white to light tan with narrow bronze markings.
 The head has long antennae, large compound eyes, and powerful jaws.
 There are white hairs on the pronotum and the sides of the abdomen.
 The pale coloration provides camouflage for the beetle on the light sand.
 The larvae are grub-like, with long, segmented bodies and large jaws similar to those of adults.